 Lest we forget - all who died on country

-Movement for the Commemoration of the Australian Frontier Wars
+Movement for the Commemoration of the Australian Colonial Era Conflicts

 Arrernte woman Bev O'Callaghan has always cherished the Desert peas that flourish in her garden in Alice Springs.
 Recently the blood-like colours of the flowers suggested a story to her.
 When Bev wrote ‘The Legend of Sturt’s Desert Pea’, she was unaware that the flower held ancient dreaming stories across Australia of being a flower of remembrance before the time of colonisation.